bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 **Confirmed!
 We got a cache hit, and the `access_token` is being reused**.
 When the token expires, we will get again a cache miss, and a new token will be requested.

 In this blog post I am using ASP.NET Core as an example, but the principles used here can be used whatever the programming language we are using.
+I am also not assuming anything about the host where the services are running - it can be On-Premise, in an EC2 instance, in a AWS Lambda + API Gateway, etc. - it works in whatever host.

 ## Conclusion ##